siberianfox/g2wiki/Raster-Streaming-Protocol.md

 - Support Laser/CNC controllers with limited image memory and/or communications bandwidth.
 This suggests a streaming protocol.

-- Support a baseline protocol that is as simple as possible (`MVP` aka minimum viable protocol?), but allow for extensibility for additional capabilities a controller may have.
+- Support a baseline MVP protocol that is as simple as possible (minimum viable protocol?), but allow for extensibility for additional capabilities a controller may have.
 Also allow for an inspection mechanism to allow the CAM to query and utilize capabilities of a given controller (capabilities negotiation).

 - Support communications in ASCII only (7 bit) formats as some communication channels are not friendly to raw binary communication.
 Allow for binary transfer if binary capabilities are available.